-During Week 15, there were 48 cases in Juba County, of which 31 (64.6%) were distributed to ICAP by the EOC for contact listing and tracing.
-Alima, the other partner supporting the EOC with contact tracing, did not report any data on their activities in Week 15 to the EOC data management unit.
-The data reported here are therefore for the ICAP-supported program.
-Twenty-nine (93.5%) of the 31 cases distributed to ICAP had valid phone numbers, of whom 16 (55.2%) provided contacts (up from 50.0% in Week 14).
-Fifteen cases (48.4%) either denied their COVID-19 result (2), did not pick up after their phone (4), had no phone number (1), phone number was wrong (1), phone number was not going through (4), or other reasons (case in isolation [3]).
-From the 16 cases that provided contacts, a total of 73 contacts were listed, providing a case to contact ratio of 1:4.6 (down from 1:12.0 in Week 14).
-Since community-based contact tracing started in early October 2020, a total of 4710 contacts have been elicited from 586 cases (a ratio of 1:8.0), of which 1474 (31.3%) are still under active follow-up.
-One hundred and twenty-three contacts have completed their follow-up period this week, with a cumulative total of 2866 (60.8%)

-thus far.
-None of the 1474 contacts followed up in Week 15 reported COVID-19 related symptoms.
-Samples were collected from 74 contacts this week.
-None of the contacts sampled this week tested positive for COVID-19.
-Cumulatively, 15623 contacts have been listed and followed up since the first confirmed case was reported in April 2020, of which 14326 (91.7%) have completed 14 days of follow-up.
+During Week 18, there were 23 cases in Juba County, of which 16 (69.6%) were distributed to ICAP by the EOC for contact listing and tracing.
+Fifteen (93.8%) of the 16 cases distributed to ICAP had valid phone numbers, of whom 11 (73.3%) provided contacts (up from 53.3% in Week 17).
+Five cases (31.3%) either denied their result (1), did not pick up after their phone (1), had the wrong phone number listed (1), or other reasons (2 - case in isolation [1] and reported no contacts [1]).
+From the eleven cases that provided contacts, a total of 39 contacts were listed, providing a case to contact ratio of 1:3.5 (up from 1:2.6 in Week 17).
+Since community-based contact tracing started in early October 2020, a total of 4784 contacts have been elicited from 610 cases (a ratio of 1:7.8), of which 1330 (27.8%) are still under active follow-up.
+Fifty-eight contacts have completed their follow-up period this week, with a cumulative total of 3078 (64.3%) thus far.
+None of the 1330 contacts followed up in Week 18 reported COVID-19 related symptoms.
+Samples were collected from 37 contacts this week.
+Four (10.8%) of the 37 contacts sampled this week tested positive for COVID-19.
+Cumulatively, 15857 contacts have been listed and followed up since the first confirmed case was reported in April 2020, of which 14618 (92.2%) have completed follow-up.

-- The contact tracing team started applying the new 7 and 10-day (Q7/Q10) quarantine guidelines in Week 12 - Solicitation of contacts from cases continues to be a challenge for the contact tracing team.
-In Week 15, 48.4% of the cases distributed to ICAP did not have contacts listed due to various reasons including not picking their phone, case in isolation, and phone numbers not going through.
-The contact tracing team has embedded data clerks in two of the three private testing facilities to facilitate contact listing and checking of listed phone numbers for active status when the contact tracer is still engaged with the case - Alima needs to start reporting their contact tracing data to the EOC data management unit in Week 16 - The main barriers to enroll contacts successfully continues to be: - 1) Unwillingness of cases to list contacts - 2) Incorrect contact addresses (physical location and phone number) - 3) Contacts not answering their phones
+- Solicitation of contacts from cases continues to be a challenge for the contact tracing team.
+In Week 18, 31.3% of the cases distributed to ICAP did not have contacts listed due to various reasons including denial of COVID-19 results, wrong phone number, and not picking their phone.
+The contact tracing team has embedded data clerks in two of the three private testing facilities to facilitate contact listing and checking of listed phone numbers for active status when the contact tracer is still engaged with the case - The main barriers to enroll contacts successfully continue to be: - 1) Unwillingness of cases to list contacts - 2) Incorrect contact addresses (physical location and phone number) - 3) Contacts not answering their phones